Do you know and embody your ‘WHY’?

 Q: Aside from focusing our daily and long-term decisions why else do we need to know our ‘WHY’?

-Our clients tell us that being in touch with their WHY has allowed them to navigate the bumpy road of business.
+Our clients tell us that being in touch with their WHY has allowed them to navigate the bumpy road of business, and life in general.
 One founder of a tech startup remarked, “Anytime I feel doubt, I come back to why I’m really doing this and I find my confidence again.”
 And another said, “even if we’re changing directions, knowing our why helps me stay committed and confident.”
 In other words, this is about resilience.

 Q: How does knowing our WHY transform marketing and sales conversations?